 This is my second blog chronicling one patient’s experience during her 6-week journey with a health care organization.
 In my last blog post, I talked about words that wound, words that work, and words that WOW.
-Even the most well-intentioned caregivers can say things that leave a patient feeling uneasy if not frightened.
+Even the most well-intentioned caregivers can say things that leave a patient feeling uneasy if not frightened, that’s why is really important to only get the best Home Care Assistance.
 Elizabeth’s next encounter reinforces just how important it is for health care workers at all levels of the organization to filter their statements through the ears of their patients.

 Let me tell you about yesterday.
 I had one test.
 They instilled dye into my bladder to see if it would flow into my ureters and kidneys.
 This ensures that there are no blockages and that the chemo can flow to the kidneys unobstructed.
 When the xray tech noted that my ureters were joined together from a previous surgery, he was amazed.
 I said “I didn’t have that done here.”
 He whistled and shook his head smiling.
 “Nope, I know you didn’t,” he said.
 “We would never have done that.
 The way they did it with you, you could end up losing both kidneys if your cancer spreads to the attached ureters.”